Get access to everything we publish when you sign up for Outside+.

 And as we age, these effects become amplified.
 “I think it’s very widely recognized in general that age can weaken our immune responses to vaccination and so particularly these effects that I’m talking about, of stress and depression, are particularly salient for older adults,” says Madison.

-What You Can Do Before Getting Your COVID-19 Vaccine
+What You Can Do Before Getting Your COVID-19 Vaccine or Booster

 “My lab was seeing a lot of research coming out, for instance, from just how the rates of depression and anxiety are right now and weight gain and sedentary behavior—all of these risk factors for a poor vaccine response are really heightened right now,” says Madison.